RoyZeng0317/HTML/README.md

 🔗 https://test-exam-db65a.web.app/frontend/index.html#
 ## The New Englsih Leanring Platfrom:
 🔗 https://linugapath.web.app/
-I'm upload the spekaing with the AI modules this functions, can use at the firefox, edge, chrome, and Safari browser.
+I'm update the spekaing with the AI modules this functions, can use at the firefox, edge, chrome, and Safari browser.
+I'm update the basic grammer, the five sentence.
 ## The 3D Circuit Labview are development now, are coming soon...
 ## The New Exam Bank Manager platfrom:
 🔗 https://exam-bank-manager.web.app/